pantheon-systems/documentation/source/releasenotes/2024-03-28-overages-policy-change.md

 ![Chat comparing price difference between the old policy and new policy](../images/overages-comparison-new-and-old.png)

 ### Updated Documentation
-We've updated our [Overage Policy documentation](/guides/account-mgmt/traffic/overages) to align with this the new policy and provide more specifics, such as additional benefits for new customers and qualifying nonprofit organizations!
+We've updated our [Overage Policy documentation](/guides/account-mgmt/traffic/overages) to align with this the new policy and provide more specifics, such as additional benefits for new site launches and qualifying nonprofit organizations!